 So how do you succeed at replacing deeply rooted thoughts and actions with new and better ones?
 This is where corporate training programs that incorporate metacognitive strategies come in.
-Expert trainers who use these strategies help learners change habits by first getting them to evaluate their current situation and its foundation, then promoting the necessary changes, describing how those changes can be made, and providing guidance needed to make and implemente a plan.
+Expert trainers who use these strategies help learners change habits by first getting them to evaluate their current situation and its foundation, then promoting the necessary changes, describing how those changes can be made, and providing guidance needed to make and implement a plan.

 How to Incorporate Metacognition into Training Programs

 Metacognition is broadly defined as “thinking about thinking.”
 It is about understanding how we think and why we think that way.
-It’s a necessary part of any learning process, becuase in order to get from point A to point B, you have to know exactly where point A is, just how far it is from point B, and why you should put effort into bridging the gap.
+It’s a necessary part of any learning process, because in order to get from point A to point B, you have to know exactly where point A is, just how far it is from point B, and why you should put effort into bridging the gap.

 To ensure that learners get from point A to point B to realize the results they are looking for, great trainers utilize the power of metacognitive strategies.
-They will help learners evaluate their current state, then they will promote the development of new knowledge and behaviors, describe how the necessary changes can be made, and provide guidance needed to make and implemente a plan.
+They will help learners evaluate their current state, then they will promote the development of new knowledge and behaviors, describe how the necessary changes can be made, and provide guidance needed to make and implement a plan.
 One way they might accomplish this is by prompting participants to, formally or informally, answer questions like these before, during and after the training:

 - What do I expect to learn from this program and how can it benefit me and my work?